ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 ---

 ### 4. Use Cases in Pattern Recognition

+- **ShopSmart Example**
+- ShopSmatr applies the **Fuzzy C-Means Algorithm** to segment customers with overlapping characteristics.
+For instance, customers may belong to multiple groups like "frequent shoppers," "discount seekers," or "brand loyalists," with varying degrees of membership.
+Unlike hard clustering, Fuzzy C-Means assigns each customer a probability score for belonging to each group.
+This allows ShopSmatr to tailor personalized offers and marketing strategies that resonate with customers' multifaceted preferences.

 - **Image Segmentation**
 - Fuzzy C-Means is used to segment images into regions by grouping pixels based on intensity or color similarity.